hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 OpenTelemetry has reached 1.0.
 Metrics and logs are still considered in alpha stage.
 However, traces and metrics are well ahead of logs, and Java, Go and Javascript are well supported.

-The OpenTelemetry reporting system happens securely over Protobuf, with chaincode containers and client applications sending data.
+The OpenTelemetry reporting system happens securely over Protobuf, with containers and client applications sending data.
 This requires that an OpenTelemetry-compatible endpoint is present to receive the data.

 # Rationale and alternatives
 [alternatives]: #alternatives

-This design allows full observability of Hyperledger Fabric, to a degree of detail that will help developers understand the impact of the chaincode and organize operations using the latest framework.
+This design allows full observability of Hyperledger Fabric, to a degree of detail that will help developers understand the impact of their deployment topology and organize operations using the latest framework.
 This allows Hyperledger Fabric to report meaningful data just like cloud-native applications.

 Alternatively, developers can develop their own homegrown designs to report data along the way, or use logs only